How to Keep a Goal Journal: 7 Tips & Strategies

 6. Write Consistently

 Set aside time in the day to write in your goal journal, even if it’s only 10 minutes.
 Make it a daily habit if possible.
-At the very least you should commit to writing in it 3 times each week.
+At the very least you should commit to writing in it three times each week.

 The key is to focus on regularly getting your thoughts down on paper.
 Just make sure your writing is readable with little conscious effort.